6 Best Air Rifles: Which is right for you?

 Umarex Origin .22 Review

-If you’re interested in an air rifle specifically for plinking bottles or small targets at the range, the Umarex Origin .22 is the air gun for you.
+If you’re interested in an air rifle specifically for plinking bottles or small targets at the shooting range, the Umarex Origin .22 is the air gun for you.
 The Origin .22 is a pre-charged pneumatic air gun made by the manufacturer to cut down on pumping needed for operation.
 It has a three-stage, 4500 psi hand pump that requires 13 pumps for full-power shots.
 Its cocking lever is side mounted and it ships with two 10-shot rotary magazines.

 The Umarex Origin .22 takes .22 caliber pellets, as its name suggests.
 Features include a manual safety, single-action trigger, and compatibility with either Picatinny or 11mm ring optics.
 This air gun offers 100 pumps per fill.
 It has a 23 inch barrel which allows shooters to get the best ballistics out of the .22 caliber pellets.
 It has an overall length of 43.1 inches with a fixed stock.